taddison/tjaddison.com/_posts/2018/2018-02-17-Service-broker-temporal-tables-and-the-data-modification-failed-error.md

 >An UPDATE statement on a system-versioned table first inserts a copy of the old row with its system-time period end time set to the transaction timestamp, indicating that the row ceased to be current as of the transaction timestamp.
 It then updates the row while changing its system-period start time to the transaction timestamp, indicating that the updated row to be the current system row as of the transaction timestamp.

+In all of our previous troubleshooting we were dealing with very short (typically implicit) transactions, and so we were incorrectly thinking about concurrency at the statement level, rather than the transaction level.

 ## Repro
-If you'd like to try this out [this script](/assets/2018/2018-02-17/createobjects.sql) will create the database and all objects required.
+>If you'd like to try this repro out yourself you can download [this script](/assets/2018/2018-02-17/createobjects.sql) to create the database and all objects required.

 The two procedures we'll be looking at are the one which inserts the payment request: